 Public Health Interests:

-Obesity, diet-related chronic diseases, food environments, dietary behaviors, racial/ethnic and socioeconomic health disparities; neighborhoods and health; social determinants of health; human rights; chronic disease management and prevention.
+Obesity prevention, food environments, dietary behaviors, medical nutrition therapy, racial/ethnic and socioeconomic health disparities, neighborhoods and health, social determinants of health; human rights, chronic disease management and prevention.

 Current Public-Health Related Activities:

 Vanesa Karamanian, MD, MPH is the Director of Nutrition and Active Living at Health Promotion Council.
 In this role, she is responsible for overseeing the provision of nutrition education, technical assistance and capacity building to individuals and organizations to promote healthy lifestyle behaviors.
 Dr. Karamanian is the director for several evidence-based chronic disease prevention and management programs including Supplemental Nutrition Assistance Program- Education (SNAP-ed), Child and Adult Care Food Program (CACFP), Philadelphia Comprehensive Food Standards (Get Healthy Philly) and Medical Nutrition Therapy (MNT) services.

 Her professional background includes more than 15 years of combined experience in medical care, biomedical research and public health work in the areas of chronic disease, maternal and child health, food insecurity & nutrition, pulmonary hypertension and HIV/AIDS and syphilis in Latin America.
 In these capacities, she has worked with international and national healthcare systems, academic institutions and non-profit organizations.